AnthropologieBiblique/Unbound2md/Bibles/VG/Acts of the Apostles/VG Ac 12.md

 ---
+aliases :
+- Acts of the Apostles 12
+- Actes 12
-aliases : Ac 12
+- Ac 12
+- Acts of the Apostles 12
 tags : Bible/Ac/12
 ---

-# Chapitre 12
+# Acts of the Apostles 12

 ###### 1
 Eodem autem tempore misit Herodes rex manus, ut affligeret quosdam de ecclesia.